CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - An imaginary or real human being.
 See http://schema.org/Person

 ## Sense
 - One of the five common human senses: Sight, Sound, Smell, Touch, Taste.
-See http://id.worldcat.org/fast/1112562/
+See http://id.worldcat.org/fast/1112562

 ## Practice
 - An action being performed by individual(s) based on religious guidance.
-See http://id.worldcat.org/fast/1083431/, http://id.worldcat.org/fast/1181450/
+See http://id.worldcat.org/fast/1149637

 ## Object
-- Observed physical matter with some religious relation.
+- Observable physical matter.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#PhysicalResource

 ## RelatedSenses
 - Aggregates the various Senses under an ExperienceEvent.